FridtjofS/TrafficLightDetection/README.md

   cd TrafficLightDetection
   ```

-3. Install the required dependencies:
+3. Install the required dependencies (the most important packages can be found in the requirements_manual.txt file):
   ```bash
   pip install -r requirements.txt
   ```